 A remote administrative assistant can be a game-changer for entrepreneurs and start-ups.
-If you compare such a person with an onsite employee, you quickly understand why – costs.
-An admin assistant working onsite can cost a business $25,000 to $50,000 annually.
-This will not be the full amount, however, since the business must cost in additional fees.
-Besides cost-savings, a business can benefit for other reasons when hiring a remote assistant.
-Let’s explore these advantages.
+If you compare such a person with an on-site employee, you quickly understand why – costs.
+An onsite admin assistant can cost a business $25,000 to $50,000 annually to do administrative work.

 Save you money

 Instead, this person is a hired consultant who works remotely.
-In contrast, an onsite employee is a staff member who will demand additional costs, such as taxes, insurance fees, workstation costs (ranging from desks, to chairs, to computers to stationary) and rental space.
-In fact, a company can save around $11,000 per person annually on a person who works remotely.
-Normally a business does not pay out benefits to a remote worker.
+In contrast, an onsite employee is a staff member who will demand additional costs, such as taxes, insurance fees, workstation costs (ranging from desks to chairs, to computers to stationary), and rental space.
+A company can save around $11,000 per person annually on a person who works remotely.
+Usually, a business does not pay out benefits to a remote worker.
 However, this is up to the company.

 Therefore, the business does not waste any valuable resources, whether money or time taken by the core staff.
 Core staff will thus have more time to focus on their core work (the work they were hired to do).
-The tasks that the core staff undertakes are more high-level, and will help to grow the company more rapidly.
+The tasks that the core staff undertakes are more high-level and will help to grow the company more rapidly.

 Moving towards a four-day week